saardcs/lcm-lab/README.md

 ---

 ## 📝 Worksheet Integration
-This app is designed to work with the [worksheet](https://www.education.com/worksheet/article/lcm-easy/) or another worksheet containing problems like the following:
+This app is designed to work with a [worksheet](https://www.education.com/worksheet/article/lcm-easy/) containing problems like the following:

 1. What is the LCM of 3 and 5?
 2. What is the LCM of 2 and 7?